gbbns/astro.gbbns.co/src/content/weeknotes/s2-ep1.md

 layout: ../../layouts/BlogPostLayout.astro
 ---

 Welcome.
 Firstly I feel that I need to apologise - I’ve been very tardy in writing my notes this year and for good reason.
-A lot has changed since we last spoke, hopefully, in this bumper edition of week notes (more like half-year notes), it will all become clear. so grab yourself a drink and let’s settle in.
+A lot has changed since we last spoke, hopefully, in this bumper edition of week notes (more like half-year notes), it will all become clear.
+So grab yourself a drink and let’s settle in.

 ----